 - ➤ Lump sum.
 You may elect to take a distribution of your entire vested account balance in a lump sum.
 In addition, if permitted by the Plan Administrator, you may take a partial distribution of a portion of your vested account upon termination of employment.
 If you take a lump sum distribution, you may elect to rollover all (or any portion) of your distribution to an IRA or to another qualified plan.
-See the Special Tax Notice, which you may obtain from the Plan Administrator, for more information regarding your ability to rollover your plan distribution. - > Special distribution provisions.
-In applying the distribution provisions under the Plan, the following special rules apply: A Participant may not take a partial lump sum distribution of less than \$500. - Vested account balance of \$5,000 or less.
+See the Special Tax Notice, which you may obtain from the Plan Administrator, for more information regarding your ability to rollover your plan distribution. - ➤ Installment payments.
+You may elect to receive a distribution in the form of a series of installment payments.
+If you elect distribution in the form of installments, your vested benefit will be paid out in equal annual installments over a set number of years.
+If the installment period is 10 years or greater, you may not rollover any of the installment payments into an IRA or into another qualified plan.
+The Plan Administrator will provide you with forms necessary to elect an installment distribution under the Plan. - Vested account balance of \$5,000 or less.
 If your total vested account balance under the Plan is \$5,000 or less as of the distribution date, you will be eligible to receive a distribution of your entire vested account balance in a lump sum as soon as administratively feasible following your termination of employment.
 If you receive a distribution of your vested benefits when you are partially-vested in your Plan benefits, your non-vested benefits will be forfeited.